Injection Safety Information for Healthcare Providers and Public Health Departments

 Are Injection Safety Breaches Reportable?

 Yes.
-Report breaches and lapses of injection safety to your local health department.
-If you are a licensed facility, you must also report to a CDPH Licensing and Certification district office (infections suspected of being associated with unsafe practices).
+Report breaches and lapses of injection safety and infections suspected of being associated with unsafe practices to your local health department.
+If you are a licensed facility, you must also report to a CDPH Licensing and Certification district office.

 How Do I Follow Safe Injection Practices?